SixArm/unix-shell-script-kit/README.md

 ### No User

-No User: The user specified did not exist.
+The user specified did not exist.
 This might be used for mail addresses or remote logins, or when no user is found during authentication.

 ```sh